torbjorndahlen/rhmap-keycloak/README.md

 8. Create a connection tag which requires a Client App.
 Simply go to Projects and create a Hello World App in the project.
 9. Go to Connections and create a new Connection
 10. Select Configure and copy everything in the JSON object into the file `fhconfig` which is located under `rhmap-keycloak/public`.
+11. The `auth-server-url`in keycloak.json for both the CloudApp and the AngularJS app needs to be changed to the server and port where HAProxy is running.
-11. Deploy the Cloud App
+12. Deploy the Cloud App
-12. Use the link to the Cloud App to access the mobile app
+13. Use the link to the Cloud App to access the mobile app
 ```

 ## Troubleshooting